 No matter what, taking a trip to the vet is always going to be a bit of a hassle for your kitty!
 Be sure to reward them with a toy, treat, or extra snuggles and affection when they get back home in order to help them calm back down and restore the peace.

 We hope these tips were helpful for you and your pets!
 If you need additional assistance, don’t hesitate to call our office!
-We are here to help.
+We are here to help you get your pet to the veterinary neurologist in Mission Viejo for the treatment it needs.